-- You will need a credit card to present at the car hire office so that they can freeze a certain amount of funds on your card – renting a car without a credit card in Canada is impossible.
-The name on the credit card and the driver’s name should be one and the same.
+- You will need a credit card to present at the car hire office so they can freeze a certain amount of funds on your card – renting a car without a credit card in Canada is impossible.
+The name on the credit card and the driver’s name should be the same.
 If you pay at the end of the rental period, you can pay with any other card or even cash, but it is important that they deposit the money from the driver’s credit card.

 And here are important things to check when you take the car:

-- Check that the tank is full
+- Check that the gas tank is full

 6. Driving rules in cities and on highways